 8) How does Biocytogen minimize off target cutting when using the EGE™ method?

 Biocytogen uses bioinformatics approaches to minimize off-target activity by searching the genome for regions of similar sequence identity to the sgRNAs.
 Therefore, only sgRNAs with high specificity and high activity are chosen.
 If off-target effects are of concern for a particular project, we can perform off-target analysis that includes using PCR to amplify the genomic regions around potential off target sites and sequencing them to look for off-target events.

 9) How is Biocytogen’s animal model service different from other vendors?

 Biocytogen provides quality service and excellent project management.
 From initial project design to delivery of F1 mice, we are here to help you every stop of the way.
 Our efficient EGETM system is ideal for a variety of mouse genetic models and allows for large-fragment (up to 6 kb) insertions.
 Our strict quality controls (sequencing/Southern blots) ensure that you receive only the highest quality mice!

 10) How can I check the status of my project?

-When projects are initiated, you will be assigned a project manager, and they will give you monthly updates on the status of your model.
-Even better, they can be contacted at any time!
+When projects are initiated, you will be assigned a project manager, and he or she will give you monthly updates on the status of your model.
+Even better, you can reach out the project manager any time.